-- 1.1 This chapter presents the principles and procedures followed by the PMPRB when categorizing new drug products and selecting comparable medicines, dosage forms and dosage regimens. - 1.2 The PMPRB considers it desirable to seek the advice of experts such as advisory panels.
-These advisory panels and Board Staff prepare recommendations for the determination of categories for new drug products. - 1.3 Recommendations are based on information provided by the patentee, publicly available scientific literature, and the expertise of each member of the advisory panels and the Board Staff. - 1.4 The Board cannot delegate its statutory obligations nor fetter its discretion; hence recommendations provided by the panels and Board Staff cannot be and are not binding on the Board.
+- 1.1 This chapter presents the principles and procedures followed by the PMPRB when categorizing new drug products and selecting comparable medicines, dosage forms and dosage regimens. - 1.2 The PMPRB considers it desirable to seek the advice of experts such as advisory panel.
+The advisory panel and Board Staff prepare recommendations for the determination of categories for new drug products. - 1.3 Recommendations are based on information provided by the patentee, publicly available scientific literature, and the expertise of each member of the advisory panel and Board Staff. - 1.4 The Board cannot delegate its statutory obligations nor fetter its discretion; hence recommendations provided by the panel and Board Staff cannot be and are not binding on the Board.

-2. Drug Advisory Panels
+2. Human Drug Advisory Panel (HDAP)

-- 2.1 There are two standing Drug Advisory Panels one for human drugs and one for veterinary drugs.
-The panels meet as required. - 2.2 The Board established the Human and Veterinary Drug Advisory Panels to provide recommendations for the categorization of new drug products and the selection of comparable drug products. - 2.3 The Drug Advisory Panels perform the following functions: - review and evaluate scientific information available to the PMPRB (including submissions by patentees); - consider advice from other experts (when deemed necessary); and determine, by majority vote, a recommendation of the category of the new drug product, comparable drug products and dosage regimens. - 2.4 The panels may call on other experts as required for additional advice.
-These outside experts are not members of the panels and do not vote. - 2.5 Members of the panels and other scientific experts called upon to give advice are provided with the PMPRB's criteria to be used in their recommendation of category for new drug products. - 2.6 The panels do not mediate or resolve disputes over a drug product's category, and they do not meet with patentees. - 2.7 The names of the members of the panels are available to patentees upon request.
+- 2.1 The HDAP meet as required. - 2.2 The Board established the HDAP to provide recommendations for the categorization of new drug products and the selection of comparable drug products. - 2.3 The HDAP perform the following functions: - review and evaluate scientific information available to the PMPRB (including submissions by patentees); - consider advice from other experts (when deemed necessary); and determine, by majority vote, a recommendation of the category of the new drug product, comparable drug products and dosage regimens. - 2.4 The panel may call on other experts as required for additional advice.
+These outside experts are not members of the panel and do not vote. - 2.5 Members of the panel and other scientific experts called upon to give advice are provided with the PMPRB's criteria to be used in their recommendation of category for new drug products. - 2.6 The panel do not mediate or resolve disputes over a drug product's category, and they do not meet with patentees. - 2.7 The names of the members of the panel are available to patentees upon request.